Control your internet-connected Hopper, Joey, or Wally family receiver with just your voice and a compatible Alexa-enabled device.

 On your DISH remote, press the MENU button once or the HOME button twice, depending on your remote.

-Note: If attempting to connect Alexa to a Joey, continue to perform the following setup steps from the Joey’s linked Hopper location, as Joey receivers do not have an Alexa icon in their on-screen menus.
+Note: If attempting to connect Alexa to a Joey, perform the following setup steps from the Joey’s linked Hopper – Joey receivers do not have an Alexa icon in their on-screen menus.

-Enter the code shown on the screen into the Alexa app when prompted.
+Enter the code shown on the screen into the Alexa app, then select Activate.

-Select Done on your TV screen, and click Continue in the Alexa App
+Select Done on your TV screen, and select Next in the Alexa App

-Select Done in the Alexa App and wait for Alexa to discover the DISH receiver
+Select the "x" at the top of the window to close the window and wait for Alexa to discover the DISH receiver

 Your DISH receiver and Alexa-enabled device are now paired, and you can use voice commands to control your DISH viewing experience.